mahdihosseini/HVS-MaxPol/README.md

 Notes:
 -	You can use this MATLAB package to score no-reference (NR) image sharpness assessment (ISA) of natural images to grade blurriness
 - You can also run the codes online from Ocean Code [https://codeocean.com/capsule/9248761/]
+- The introduced FocusPath dataset can be also found from [https://sites.google.com/view/focuspathuoft]
 ----------------------------------------------------------------
 Requirements:
 - MATLAB R2015b